12 Signs Your VA Disability Claim May Get Approved: What to Look for

 4. You’ve Submitted a High-Quality Nexus Letter

-A nexus letter is an independent medical opinion from a qualified healthcare provider that connects your current diagnosis to your military service.
-While never required, they can sometimes be helpful.
-A well-written nexus letter often includes:
+A nexus letter is an independent medical opinion (IMO) from a qualified healthcare provider that connects your current diagnosis to your military service.
+While never mandatory, they can clarify service connection and address gaps in your evidence.

 • A clear, evidence-based rationale for direct, secondary, or aggravated service connection.